50 Astonishing Facts You Never Knew About the 50 States

 Maine is the loneliest number: the single state whose name is just one syllable, the lone state that borders precisely one other state, and the only state whose official flower, the pinecone, is not a flower.
 You may think Maine is an odd name, but only because you haven’t heard these names of states that were almost part of the United States yet.

 Sixteen of the top 25 windiest U.S. cities are located here.
 It’s a good thing Boston has the T to protect people from cold and windy weather.
 In fact, Boston established the country’s first subway system in 1897, per Mental Floss.
-Check out the 50 best adventures in each of the 50 states.

 The Great Lake State offers the highest recycling refund in the country—10 cents per bottle or can.
 Unfortunately, a Seinfeld episode alerted out-of-staters to Michigan’s generosity, sparking a scheme that costs the state millions every year.